College Possible

-College Possible (formerly "Admission Possible") is a nonprofit AmeriCorps organization making college admission and success possible for low-income students in the United States through an intensive curriculum of coaching and support.
-Its model uses recent college graduates serving an AmeriCorps term of service as near-peer mentors for students lacking the social resources to successfully enroll in and graduate from college.
-Headquartered in Saint Paul, Minnesota, the organization serves students in all 50 states with offices located in the Minneapolis-Saint Paul metro area, Chicago, Milwaukee, Omaha, Portland, Philadelphia and Seattle.
+College Possible (formerly Admission Possible) is a nonprofit AmeriCorps organization that aids students from low-income backgrounds in gaining admission to and graduating from college.
+Its model uses a combination of full-time advising specialists as well as recent college graduates serving an AmeriCorps term of service as near-peer mentors.
+Students receive individualized support for a minimum of six years, from junior year of high school through college graduation.
+Headquartered in Saint Paul, Minnesota, the organization serves students in all 50 states with offices located in the Minneapolis-Saint Paul metro area, Chicago, Milwaukee, Omaha, Portland, Seattle, and Austin.

 History

 College Possible was chartered as a nonprofit in September 2000, beginning operations in two Twin Cities public high schools the next spring.
 By the 2008-09 school year, the organization was serving students in seventeen high school schools across Minneapolis-Saint Paul and launched a second site in Milwaukee.
-In the spring of 2015, College Possible launched a sixth site in Chicago, Illinois.
+In the spring of 2015, College Possible launched an additional site in Chicago, Illinois.
 In 2016, College Possible launched Catalyze, a program to embed their coaching model and curriculum on campus with partner colleges and universities.
-In the summer of 2019, College Access Now merged with College Possible to become its seventh location, College Possible Washington.
+In the summer of 2019, College Access Now merged with College Possible to become College Possible Washington.
+In 2023, College Forward merged with College Possible to become College Possible Texas.

-During the 2017-18 school year, College Possible served more than 22,000 students at hundreds of high schools, colleges and universities across the country.
+During the 2023–24 school year, College Possible served more than 25,000 students at hundreds of high schools, colleges and universities across the country.

 Programming

 A New York Times article from November 2005 quotes CEO Jim McCorkell as saying: "My starting idea was what if we replicated Kaplan for poor kids."
 To be eligible for College Possible's free services, students must come from low-income families and have a GPA of 2.0 or higher.
 High school students accepted into the program participate in after-school sessions over their junior and senior years, with time divided between test preparation, college applications, financial aid applications and preparing to transition to college.
-The program also has a service component, including an annual service event on Make a Difference Day.

 College students receive guidance in finding and accessing campus resources, renewing the FAFSA, locating internships, maintaining a healthy balance between homework and social obligations, as well as when transferring schools.

-College Possible is a partner organization with the Bloomberg Philanthropies funded CollegePoint program, which is a virtual advising program designed to help high-achieving, low-income students gain admission to top colleges.
+College Possible partners with Bloomberg Philanthropies to offer virtual advising for high-achieving students from low-income communities gain admission to top colleges.